 All those ideas are mouth watering, but do you realize how much cholesterol is in even a teaspoon of bacon grease?
 I can feel my arteries closing just thinking of it!
 Please be careful in the use of such.

 Bacon grease...Have you seen that stuff cold?
 I'm with Bonnie.
 Please be careful and then just stop it.
 That is what is going straight to your arteries.
 We live in the south and I work at a senior center.
 The damage of that sort of cooking will hit you sooner if not later.And then, your taste buds will absolutely rebell at any attempt to cut back on the fat.
-The people here have all sorts of dietary restrictions due to their health and it's easier to find other ways to spice your food now.

 one example of dog biscuit recipes that call for grease